LabIA-UFBA/TAIAO-forecasting/README.md

-# Environmental Monitoring in New Zealand: An In-Depth Exploration of
+# Environmental Monitoring in New Zealand: An In-Depth Exploration of Spatiotemporal Relation
-Spatiotemporal Relation

-This repository contains the code, data, and experiments related to *Environmental Monitoring in New Zealand: An In-Depth Exploration of Spatiotemporal Relation* .
+This repository contains the code, data, and experiments related to the paper *Environmental Monitoring in New Zealand: An In-Depth Exploration of Spatiotemporal Relation*, [accepted](https://openreview.net/forum?id=PD05fBh0B1) to the [AAAI 2026 Workshop on AI for Environmental Science](https://sites.google.com/view/ai4es/home).

 The project is structured to ensure **reproducibility**, **modularity**, and **comparative analysis** across different model families.